aegiskeller/obsybox/obsySwitch/ASCOM_USAGE_GUIDE.md

-# 🚀 ASCOM Driver Usage Guide for ObsyBox Relay Controller
+# ASCOM Driver Usage Guide for ObsyBox Relay Controller

-## 🎯 **Two Ways to Use ASCOM with Your Relay Controller**
+## **Two Ways to Use ASCOM with Relay Controller**

-Now that all your relays are working, here are the ways to integrate with NINA and other ASCOM software:
+Now that all the relays are working, lets integrate with NINA and other ASCOM software:

-## **Method 1: Direct Python ASCOM Bridge (Recommended)**
+## **Method 1: Direct Python ASCOM Bridge **

 ### **Step 1: Create ASCOM Bridge Script**
 ```python